bianbianzhu/ai-web-agent/agent/assets/medium.md

 ## Introduction

 In this article, we'll explore and build an AI agent that utilizes the power of new `gpt-4-vision-preview` model from OpenAI.
-The model can analyze images and provide textual responses
+The model can **analyze images** and provide textual responses.

 This agent will be able to interact with the user, control a web browser, and process data.
 We'll explore its structure and how it works.

+This article is inspired by a youtube video [GPT4V + Puppeteer = AI agent browse web like human? 🤖](https://www.youtube.com/watch?v=IXRkmqEYGZA&t=184s) from [AI Jason](https://www.youtube.com/@AIJasonZ).

-### All the code shown in this article can be found in the [Ai Web Agent](https://github.com/bianbianzhu/ai-web-agent)
+### All the code shown in this article can be found in the repo [Ai Web Agent](https://github.com/bianbianzhu/ai-web-agent).

 ## Overview